Series Creators Michael DeMartino and Bryan Koientzko exit Live-Adaption Airbender series.

 Sources: Variety, Michael DeMartino

 Thanks for reading!
-If you have any suggestions, news tips, or questions, email me at firstname.lastname@example.org; Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, and Tumblr!
-Links are located on the Sidebar!Join the mission to end the Hundred Year War, bringing peace to the Fire Nation, Water Tribes, Earth Kingdom and Air Nomads.
+If you have any suggestions, news tips, or questions, email me at email@example.com.
+Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, Tumblr, and now Facebook and Instagram!Join the mission to end the Hundred Year War, bringing peace to the Fire Nation, Water Tribes, Earth Kingdom and Air Nomads.
 This Avatar: The Last Airbender Zuko Pop!
 Vinyl Figure #538 measures approximately 3 3/4-inches tall.
 Comes packaged in a window display box.